 Inspired by these cute monster counting cards on Playdough to Plato, here's a sticky variation of it.
 I know right, why a sticky version?

-Because there's just something about sticky stuffs that ALWAYS get kids' attention.
-They just love these sticky stuffs, think glue, stickers, washi tapes and the star of this activity - CONTACT PAPER.
+Because there's just something about sticky stuff that always gets kids' attention.
+They just love these sticky stuff!
+Think glue, stickers, washi tapes and the star of this activity - Contact Paper.

 What do you need?